Lymphedema: What is It?

 What can Premier Physical Therapy do for you?

-Complete Decongestive Therapy is available at Premier Physical Therapy by our Certified Lymphedema Therapist, Mr. Brian Tacke, PT, DPT.
+Complete Decongestive Therapy is available at Premier Physical Therapy in Omaha, NE by our Certified Lymphedema Therapist, Mr. Brian Tacke, PT, DPT.
 Brian can also assist with choosing garments that fit your lifestyle and manage your lymphedema.